Migrating to Microsoft Entra ID

 9. Repeat the import process for as many OU/Groups as necessary to account for your AD environment and ensure all of your users will be able to authenticate.

-Part 2: Preparing your Azure AD Instance
+Part 2: Preparing your Entra ID Instance

 Part 3: Complete the Migration